squid-cache/squid-cache.github.io/ConfigExamples/Reverse/HttpsVirtualHosting.rst

 == Usage ==

-This configuratino example documents how to configure a Squid proxy to receive HTTPS traffic for multiple domains when it is acting as a "reverse-proxy" (aka CDN frontend or gateway proxy).
+This configuration example documents how to configure a Squid proxy to receive HTTPS traffic for multiple domains when it is acting as a "reverse-proxy" (aka CDN frontend or gateway proxy).

 This configuration is for [[Squid-4]] and newer which have been built with GnuTLS support.
 Older Squid versions and Squid built with OpenSSL support cannot be configured this way.